INFO253-FL2017/assignment-2-unakhat/README.md

 ### Install Python 3 to your vagrant box (if you haven't alreaady)

-1. Download miniconda for Linux.
+1. Download [miniconda](https://conda.io/miniconda.html) for Linux.
 Download the right Linux installer (32 bit or 64 bit, depending on your system) and save that file in the i253 folder
 2. Load up your vagrant box and run the
  - ```bash Miniconda3-latest-Linux-x86_64.sh``` for 64 bit
- - ```bash Miniconda3-latest-Linux-x86.sh``` for 32
+ - ```bash Miniconda3-latest-Linux-x86.sh``` for 32 bit
 3. Be sure to type "yes" when asked this question;
  - Do you wish the installer to prepend the Miniconda3 install location to PATH in your /home/vagrant/.bashrc ? [yes|no]
+4. Close out of your vagrant box and enter it again

 Now you should be able to type python3 --version and it should specify that you are running python 3.6